Gifts for country sport – shooting and stalking

-Shooting and Stalking is rewarding and often very challenging…dealing with the extreme of our climate is just the beginning.
+Shooting and stalking is rewarding and often very challenging… dealing with the extremes of our climate is just the beginning.

 It is anything but straight forward when choosing gifts for shooting but we have tried to suggest a number of tips covering shooting clothing and stalking clothing – jackets, trousers, mid layers, wellington boots, hill boots and accessories, such as knives and torches.
-The outdoor enthusiast simply needs the best equipment and in an attempt to help we have listed some key product areas that you might want to consider.
-If you would like a more tailored service please do not hesitate to contact one of the Ardmoor specialists by email@example.com or phone on 01620 671480.
+The outdoor enthusiast simply needs the best equipment, so to help we have listed some key areas that you might want to consider.
+If you would like a more tailored service please do not hesitate to contact one of the ArdMoor specialists at email@example.com or 01620 671480.

 Picking the right jacket

 It is vital that your shooting jacket keeps you warm and dry.
 Gamekeepers and experienced shots often opt for specialist Shooting Jackets.
 Given the very active nature of the profession, breathability of the material is key a key feature of shooting clothing.
 Other aspects to consider are weight, toughness (to deter the toughest of thorns), pockets and where it fits in the overall shooting wardrobe – the working jacket may not always be worn on shoot days!
 Examples of waterproof and breathable materials are Gore-Tex, Seetex, CTX all of which offer ideal protection and material breathability.